Dee-Sol/algorithms/README.md

  ### Kosaraju's Algorithm

- Implementation of Kosaraju algorithm, which computes strongly connected components of a directed graph.
+ Implementation of Kosaraju's algorithm, which computes strongly connected components of a directed graph.
 Implementation consists of two passes of the Depth-First Search algorithm.
 While the original algorithm is recursive, this implementation is iterative.

  ### QuickSort Algorithm